-Tuesday, 30 October 2007 Political figures Comments Off
+Tuesday, 30 October 2007 Political figures Comments Off on Leadership watch – Howard back on The 7.30 Report

 Just how far the campaign has slipped from the government’s control was indicated by the current election topics that Kerry O’Brien raised; climate change, cabinet solidarity and broken election promises on interest rates – none of which the government wants to talk about.